 Almost all of the things mentioned above are useful for treating problems of this kind at home too.
 The duct tape is still very useful, the lighter, the thread, and the needle too.
 The pliers that you use outside are okay for there, but at home, it’s better to get a bigger and stronger one – this will make your work much easier.

 When you get home and begin fixing the problems on your back in peace, a very useful tool will be a pair of scissors.
 The knife that you’re going to use in nature and will make the job done, you’ll switch with scissors.
 They are more effective for most situations and it will be easier to cut the pieces you need to be cut off.

 How to Fix Holes in the Backpack

 If you happen to get a hole in your backpack, you must treat it right away.
-The best way is to have a thread and needle, lots of time and patience, or you can use a simpler solution in the moment – duct tape.
-Of course, this is only a temporary solution, but it still a solution.
+The best way is to have a thread and needle, lots of time and patience, or you can use a simpler solution at the moment – duct tape.
+Of course, this is only a temporary solution, but it is still a solution.